SanliFaez/FAIR-Battery/docs/technical drawings.rst

 **Program Operation:**

-In order to use this circuit as a CR sink, simply connect the control bits according to table:
+In order to use this circuit as a CR sink, simply connect the control bits according to table: table-1_.
-`**Control Bits and Resulting Resistance**`_.
 If instead a CC sink is desired, one could measure voltage drop over the load, and knowing